 - The guaranteed minimum return on contribution was lowered to 1.75% for both employee and employer contributions.
-This return will be revised according to an economic formula which will consider the evolution of government bond yields in the future; - The supplementary pension age and the legal pension age were aligned; - Beneficial anticipation measures granted to employees when they claim their supplementary pension before the legal age were abolished.
+This return will be revised according to an economic formula considering the evolution of government bond yields in the future; - The supplementary pension age and the legal pension age were aligned; - Beneficial anticipation measures granted to employees when they claim their supplementary pension before the legal age were abolished.

-Over an 18-year period (2000-2018), occupational pension funds managed by IORPs (pillar II) and pension savings funds (Pillar III) had annual average returns of 1.48% and 1.58% respectively.
+Over a 19-year period (2000-2018), occupational pension funds managed by IORPs (pillar II) and pension savings funds (pillar III) had annual average returns of 1.09% and 0.85% respectively.
 These funds offer returns linked to the performance of the underlying assets.
 Unlike insurance companies, asset management companies are less constrained in their asset allocation and can more easily benefit from potential increases in markets.

-Unfortunately, we were only able to update returns for "Assurance Groupe" occupational pension plans and individual life-insurance contracts for the years 2015 and 2016.
-Nevertheless, Assuralia reports some information on "Assurance Groupe" contracts on its website.
-In 2015, "Assurance Groupe" Branch 21 offered on average nearly 3.5% of return (including profit share) and "Assurance Groupe" Branch 23 offered a return close to 4%.
+Assuralia reported some information on "Assurance since 2015 Groupe" contracts on its website.
+In 2015, "Assurance Groupe" Branch 21 contracts offered on average nearly 3.5% of return (including profit share) and "Assurance Groupe" Branch 23 contracts offered a return close to 4%.
 The case analysis in the annex reports the return of an occupational pension plan invested through a Branch 23 contract.
+Nevertheless, we do not have any information on return for "Assurance Groupe" and individual life-insurance contracts within the third pillar since 2014.